semicolon-2023/Semicolon/README.md

 # Semicolon

 Semicolon is a touch typing site designed to enhance your typing skills and improve your productivity.
 It offers a wide range of features that make learning to type an engaging and enjoyable experience.
-With Semicolon, you can read and type college syllabus notes, compete with other users, track your progress using line charts, and monitor your consistency with a calendar heatmap.
+With Semicolon, you can read and type college notes, compete with other users, track your progress using line charts, and monitor your consistency with a calendar heatmap.

 ## Features

 ### Typing Practice
-Access a collection of college syllabus notes to read and type, helping you improve your typing speed and accuracy while familiarizing yourself with academic content.
+Access a collection of college notes to read and type, helping you improve your typing speed and accuracy while familiarizing yourself with academic content.

 ### Competitive Mode
 Compete with other users and see how you stack up against the competition.

 ### Progress Tracking
-Utilize the graphs to track your progress over time.
+Utilize the graph to track your progress over time.
 Monitor your typing speed (wpm) and accuracy to identify areas for improvement.

 ### Consistency Tracking
-The calendar heatmap provides a visual representation of your typing consistency.
+The heatmap provides a visual representation of your typing consistency.
 It helps you stay motivated by highlighting days when you consistently practiced typing.

 ## Collaborators